01. Youth mental health and wellbeing

 That is to say, depression, anxiety, depersonalisation, loneliness, disconnection, identity abandonment, drug abuse, etc. are common among the youth who belong to racial and/or gender minority groups who have experienced one or more of incidents of racism, discrimination, and/or gender-based violence.
 Thus, the most far-reaching advantage in applying the rights-based approach in youth mental health promotion and prevention is the way youth organisations should interact with and create interventions for the racialised and LGBTQ youth, making sure that all young people in all their diversity can equally participate in the set-up of a mental health promotion and prevention intervention.
 Ensuring racialised and LGBTIQ youth’s participation entails transitioning from perceiving racialised and LGBTIQ young adults as passive beneficiaries to recognising them as the rights-holders, and active agents in social transformation process.

 Hence, inclusive, and meaningful participation of racialised and LGBTIQ youth in mental health promotion and prevention is both a means and an end in itself.
 It means putting racialised and LGBTIQ young adults at the centre of a youth intervention by empowering them to identify and helping to address the main obstacles and structural barriers preventing them from achieving the desired positive mental health outcomes.
-Indeed, since the promise and the potential lifetime benefits of preventing mental, emotional, behavioural, and substance use disorders are greatest by focusing on young people, that early interventions can be effective in preventing the onset of such disorders; integrating the rights-based approach in youth mental health promotion and prevention ensures that: (1) racialised and LGBTIQ youth who are at risk and the most vulnerable receive the best available evidence-based interventions prior to the onset of a disorder and (2) promotion of positive mental, emotional, and behavioural development for racialised and LGBTIQ youth is a mental health priority.
+Indeed, since the promise and the potential lifetime benefits of preventing mental, emotional, behavioural, and substance use disorders are greatest by focusing on young people, that early interventions can be effective in preventing the onset of such disorders; integrating the rights-based approach in youth mental health promotion and prevention ensures that: (1) racialised and LGBTIQ youth who are at risk and the most vulnerable receive the best available evidence-based interventions prior to the onset of a disorder and (2) promotion of positive mental, emotional, behavioural development for racialised youth is a health priority.

 05. Risk factors for mental health: Racial discrimination